M. Night Shaym-Aliens!

 "M. Night Shaym-Aliens!" is the fourth episode of the first season of the American science fiction television series Rick and Morty.
 Directed by Jeff Myers and written by Tom Kauffman, the episode was aired on January 13, 2014.
 It stars Justin Roiland as both titular characters, Rick Sanchez and Morty Smith, Chris Parnell as Jerry Smith, and Sarah Chalke as Beth Smith.
 Summer Smith, a series regular voiced by Spencer Grammer, does not appear in the episode.

-The title of the episode is a reference to Indian-American filmmaker M. Night Shyamalan.
+The title of the episode is a reference to Indian-American filmmaker M. Night Shyamalan and his penchant for twist endings.
+The episode received positive reviews from critics upon its premiere.

 Plot

-Aliens hold Rick and Jerry captive in a virtual reality, in an attempt to steal Rick's recipe for Concentrated Dark Matter.
-As Rick repeatedly attempts escape with Morty (later revealed to be a simulation), he discovers that there are multiple virtual realities layered on top of each other.
+Aliens hold Rick and Jerry captive in a virtual reality, in an attempt to steal Rick's recipe for Concentrated Dark Matter, which would allow them to travel at higher speeds in outer space.
+As Rick repeatedly attempts escape with Morty (later revealed to be a simulation), he discovers that there are multiple virtual realities layered on top of each other; each simulation's version of the aliens running the "lower" simulation.
 In contrast, Jerry—despite numerous system glitches—remains completely oblivious, and continually attempts to sell his advertising slogan for apples.
 Rick finally outsmarts the aliens by giving them a fake recipe, who send Rick and Jerry back to Earth.
 Their ship explodes as they prepare the concoction.

 In a post-credits scene, Jerry is fired on the spot after debuting his new advertising slogan in the real world.
 At night, a drunk Rick enters Morty's room and threatens him with a knife, demanding to know if Morty is a simulation.
 His earnest terror convinces Rick of his innocence, and Rick apologizes before passing out.